How to bounce back to being healthy after being sick

 Probiotics for good bacteria

-If your doctor prescribed antibiotics to beat a nasty bacterial infection, you might experience some after-effects such as diarrhoea and/or bloating or other issues.
-This occurs because antibiotics can also destroy the ‘good’ bacteria in your gut which aid digestion and help prevent the overgrowth of harmful bacteria.
+If your doctor prescribed antibiotics to beat a nasty bacterial infection, you might experience some after-effects.
+This occurs because antibiotics can also destroy the ‘good’ bacteria in your gut which aids in digestion, prevents the overgrowth of harmful bacteria, and has a strong connection to our mood and overall health.
 It’s important to replenish ‘good’ gut bacteria as much of our immunity is centered in our gut.
-You can do this easily by eating foods rich in probiotics, such as yogurt, kefir, unpasturased Kombucha, sauerkraut or kimchi, dark chocolate, organic green olives or miso soup.
+You can do this easily by eating foods rich in probiotics, such as yoghurt, kefir, unpasteurised Kombucha, sauerkraut, kimchi, or miso.
+Consuming prebiotic food which feeds the good bacteria is also important – foods such as oats, garlic, onions, apples, and bananas are great options.

-When you’re ill your body needs sleep to help it heal.
-Sleep remains an important component in helping you get back to your vibrant self even after your illness has passed.
-Try to manage your sleep schedule as proactively as you can; try get more sleep than usual and make sure it’s restful.
-That means focusing on sleep hygiene, such as creating a bedtime routine and sleep-inducing environment, and limiting screen time.
+Getting good sleep is vital in helping you get back to your vibrant self, even after your illness has passed.
+It’s the time when your body makes the biggest gains in healing, so try to get as much as possible.
+Manage your sleep schedule as proactively as you can, try get more sleep than usual and make sure it’s restful.
+Focus on your sleep hygiene by creating a bedtime routine and a cosy, sleep-inducing environment.
+Taking the time to truly rest your body and mind is just as important, so don’t be discouraged if sleeping is a difficult task for you.
 Read our article on how to help you get good zzz’s.

 Turn off those screens